Kong/docs.konghq.com/app/_src/gateway/install/docker/index.md

     You should receive a `200` status code.
 <!-- vale on -->
-1. (Not available in OSS) Verify that Kong Manager is running by accessing it using the URL specified in `KONG_ADMIN_GUI_URL`:
+1. Verify that Kong Manager is running by accessing it using the URL specified in `KONG_ADMIN_GUI_URL`:

     ```